NickBot-dev/Creating-VMs-Azure/README.md

 </p>
 <p>
-After both Virtual Machines (VMs) have been successfully deployed, both VMs will appear after clicking on Virtual Machines.
-We have successfully deployed a Windows and Linux Virtual Machine from within the cloud using Microsoft Azure!
+After both virtual machines have been successfully deployed, both virtual machines will appear after clicking on virtual machines.
+We have successfully deployed a Windows and Linux virtual machine from within the cloud using Microsoft Azure!
 </p>
 <br />